andrewkreid/mydetic/android/README.md

 ## Installing the Self-Signed Certificate

+Note: As of Android P, this doesn't seem to work anymore.
+You'll need a real cert :(.

 Android's HTTP libraries check SSL certificate validity, and make this hard to disable to encourage good security.